 - Develop and manage your school’s reputation by looking out for criticisms or negative messages and reacting appropriately.

-- Foster community between students by starting conversations and connecting people.
+- Foster community between students by starting conversations through social networking, and connecting people — that also includes parents and educators.

 Now, if you are working within a social media environment, you’re definitely used to see your tasks shift drastically from one day to another.